xmtp/xmtp-dot-org/docs/get-featured.md

 ---
-sidebar_label: Launch your app
+sidebar_label: Get featured
-sidebar_position: 10
+sidebar_position: 14
 ---

-# Launch your app
+# Get featured

 This guide will provide essential steps and recommendations to ensure that your XMTP-based app is launched successfully, optimizes performance, and is thoroughly tested.